mhammaddaoud/arduino-RC-tank/tank/README.md

 ## TANK CODE ##
-Code for receiving commands from the joystick and executing them
+Receive motor values from the joystick and executing them